Revision 22-3; Effective Sept. 9, 2022

 1210 Medical Necessity Determination

 A Medically Dependent Children Program (MDCP) applicant or member must have an approved medical necessity (MN) determination for a nursing facility (NF) level of care (LOC) to meet MDCP eligibility criteria.
 The MN determination is based on a completed STAR Kids Screening and Assessment Instrument (SK-SAI).
+The SK-SAI has screening questions and modules that assess for medical, behavioral and functional services.
+The managed care organization (MCO) conducts the SK-SAI and submits it into the Texas Medicaid & Healthcare Partnership (TMHP) Long Term Care Online Portal (LTCOP).

-The MCO uses the SK-SAI to create the applicant or member’s STAR Kids individual service plan (SK-ISP).
-The SK-ISP lists the applicant or member’s services and preferences for care.
-The cost of the applicant or member’s MDCP services listed on the SK-ISP must be at or under the RUG value.
+The MCO uses the SK-SAI to create and submit the applicant or member’s SK-ISP in the TMHP LTCOP.
+The SK-ISP lists the applicant or member’s services and preferences for care and is valid for a 12-month period.

+The cost of the applicant or member’s MDCP services listed on the SK-ISP must be at or under the cost limit for the RUG value.
 PSU staff do not calculate the SK-ISP cost limit.
-The TMHP LTCOP automatically calculates the cost limit based on the RUG value.
-PSU staff must verify the applicant or member’s SK-ISP is within the cost limit by verifying the Total Estimated Waiver Costs is less than the Annual Cost Limit in the TMHP LTCOP SK-ISP.
+PSU staff must verify the applicant or member’s SK-ISP is within the cost limit by verifying the Total Estimated Waiver Costs is less than the Annual Cost Limit on the SK-ISP in the TMHP LTCOP.

 1210.1 Texas Administrative Code Medical Necessity Determination Requirements